lefred/proxysql_groupreplication_checker/README.md

 proxysql_groupreplication_checker
 =================================

-This script can be used with ProxySQL as scheduler script to monitor MySQL Group Replication members
+This script is an example of scheduler than can be used with ProxySQL to monitor MySQL Group Replication members